3102-Labs-Inc/adcortex-python/docs/source/api_reference.rst

    adcortex.chat_client.AdcortexChatClient
    adcortex.async_chat_client.AsyncAdcortexChatClient
    adcortex.types
+   adcortex.state

 Detailed documentation for the chat clients and types is provided below.

 AdcortexChatClient
 ------------------

 The :class:`adcortex.chat_client.AdcortexChatClient` is the primary interface for integrating chat-based advertising into your application.
+It provides synchronous message processing with built-in error handling and circuit breaker pattern.

 **Constructor:**